Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 The Dashboard

-The web interface is a Flask app with Chart.js for visualization and HTMX for dynamic updates.
-It shows:
+The web interface is a Flask app with Chart.js for visualisation and HTMX for dynamic updates.
+It presents:

 @app.route("/")